ClaraLeDraoulec/BLM-Data-Story/index.md

 ### Their lives matter !

-There have been many unlegitimate police killings, some have been mediatized while others have been hidden under the carpet.
-We do not consider those last cases less important than the more mediatized death, but for a better analysis we chose to focus on people that tragically became famous after beeing unlegitimately killed by police.
+There have been many unlegitimate police killings, some have made the headlines while others have been hidden under the carpet.
+We do not consider those last cases less important than the more mediatized death, but for a better analysis we focused on people that tragically became famous after beeing unlegitimately killed by police, to highlight the tendency of the speakers wait for a mediatized death to take action.

 The analysis of the dataset and our knowledge of US history gave us the following list of sadly famous people, associated to the date on which they were killed : Walter Scott, Sandra Bland, Philando Castile, Alton Sterling, Terence Crutcher, Stephon Clark, Botham Jean, Jordan Edwards.
 We added to this list the name of Colin Kaepernick and associated it with the date on which he knelt at the start of NFL games to protest against police brutality.
-Indeed, this act was very meaningful for the BLM movement.
+This list of

 ![This is an image](./photo/big_names.png)